Height: 4,184ft (1,275m)

 The page URL below shows the weather at Slide’s summit for the next six days.

 If a foreacast for a peak is not directly available, this page may display a link to a nearby location.

 Slide Mountain & John Burroughs

 John Burroughs (1837-1921) was an American naturalist and nature essayist, active in the U.S. conservation movement.
-Many of Burroughs’ essays came out his deep love and intimate knowledge of his native Catskills.
+Many of Burroughs’ essays came out his deep love and intimate knowledge of the Catskills.
 In the late 1880s, he chronicled an ascent of Slide Mountain.
 Speaking of the view from the summit, he wrote: